Vexcited/EDT-IUT-Info-Limoges/packages/library/src/converter/README.md

 The original project converts units, even though we want to keep the original units.
 This fork is a workaround to keep the original units.

+Also, you can see that some files are missing from the original project.
+This is because we don't need them.
+Some functions are also removed as they are not needed.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");